sunilabrahamindia/sunilabraham/sunil/aaron-swartz.md

 A separate [report](/media/bangalore-hackers-aaron-swartz-hindu/) published by *The Hindu* on 21 January 2013 described Abraham discussing the "ethical landmines" surrounding the JSTOR case during the memorial hacknight.
 According to the report: "He put this in the context of American foreign policy rhetoric based on Internet freedom, which restricts itself to freedom of expression and doesn't include access to knowledge."
 The article also reported Abraham referring to the difference between American and Indian legal approaches to access to knowledge and broadcasting rights.

 According to the CIS report on the memorial hacknight, Abraham discussed Swartz in relation to open access, freedom of information, copyright law, and civil disobedience.
-During the discussion, Abraham described Swartz as "a very troublesome hero."
+He argued that Swartz was difficult for many organisations and movements to fully embrace because he openly challenged the legitimacy of existing copyright systems rather than merely advocating alternative licensing models.

 A recording of the discussion was later uploaded by HasGeek TV: